samlinux/hsc/docs/e01/index.md

 The following fabric network characteristics should be built:

-- a single organization
+- a single organization, done
+- two peers, done
+- one cli, done
+- solo as ordering service, done
 - one channel
-- two peers
-- one cli
-- solo as ordering service
 - predefined sacc chaincode
 - without TLS